enchanted-sword/dashboard-unfucker/README.md

 ## Known issues
 - The script apparently conflicts with HTTPS Everywhere extension on Firefox.
 - The script apparently conflicts with New XKit.
 However, it works just fine with XKit Rewritten.
-- On Firefox, some elements related to Tumblr Live and Domains do not hide correctly.
-This will be fixed whenever Mozilla finally implements the `:has()` pseudo-selector.